sitepark/fractality/examples/handlebars/README.md

 npm start
 ```

-to start Fractal server in development mode, or:
+to start Fractality server in development mode, or:

 ```
 npm run build